-I've been using the autolyse technique in some capacity since I started baking bread many years ago.
-And while I don't use it in every single bake, in this post on how to autolyse I'll show how it's a handy tool that can help reduce mixing time , increase extensibility , and in some cases, can lead to increased flavor in your bread.
+I've been using the autolyse technique since I started baking bread many years ago.
+And while I don't use it in every single bake, in this post on how to autolyse I'll show how it's a handy tool that can help reduce mixing time, increase extensibility, and in some cases, can lead to increased flavor in your bread.

 And while I think performing an autolyse can make things easier and improve your bread baking in some instances, I don't think it's necessary for every single bread.
-Like I said above, it's a tool that you can use if your formula and process deem it useful, but just like a hammer, it's might not be suitable for every job at hand.
+Like I said above, it's a tool that you can use if your formula and process deem it useful, but just like a hammer, it might not be suitable for every job at hand.

-I should say at the start that this post is primarily geared toward sourdough baking.
+At the start, this post is primarily geared toward sourdough baking.
 If you're baking mostly commercially-yeasted doughs, you might find your dough behaves differently when you autolyse.

 What is an Autolyse?

-An autolyse (“oh-toe-lease”), sometimes written as autolyze, autolysis, or dough autolysis, is the act of combining the flour and some or all of the water in a recipe, and then leaving the mixture to rest for some period.
+An autolyse (“oh-toe-lease”), sometimes written as autolyze, autolysis, or dough autolysis, combines the flour and some or all of the water in a recipe and then leaves the mixture to rest for some period.
 That's it!
-During this time, gluten bonds begin forming, the dough takes on a smoother texture and strengthens overall.
+During this time, gluten bonds begin forming, and the dough takes on a smoother texture and strengthens overall.

 Also, in the presence of water, enzymes in the flour begin to function.
-Somewhat paradoxically since the dough feels stronger overall, protease enzymes start breaking down protein bonds, slackening the dough.
+Somewhat paradoxically, since the dough feels stronger overall, protease enzymes start breaking down protein bonds, slackening the dough.
 This slackening leads to an increase in a dough's extensibility1: the ability for the dough to stretch out without tearing.
 Extensibility is an essential quality for bread dough.
-Having the right amount of extensibility—which is counter-balanced by elasticity, or the tendency for the dough to resist stretching—means a dough can expand and be filled with the gaseous byproducts of fermentation.
+Having the right extensibility—counter-balanced by elasticity or the tendency for the dough to resist stretching—means a dough can expand and be filled with the gaseous byproducts of fermentation.

 How to Autolyse